nuxeo/doc.nuxeo.com-content/src/nxdoc/nuxeo-add-ons/nuxeo-outlook-connector.md

 ### Client-side

+#### Requirements

+The Nuxeo Outlook Connector requires Windows 10 with a local installation of Office 2019 or Office 365.

 #### Manual Installation

 If you are distributing the Nuxeo Outlook Client across an organization, see [Scripted Installation](#scripted-installation) section.